techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 - Click on **View details** in the Number validation summary, or click on the red text in the summary below **Validation status** to check the reasons for phone number failure.

 - If failure is not understood, you may create a case with the TNS-Service Desk team through the [Phone Number Service Center portal](https://pstnsd.powerappsportals.com/create-ticket/).
+    - For the scenario where you do not understand the number validation result, select Case Type = **General Inquiry** and in the description, provide the number validation summary that you see in TAC along with the list of phone numbers that you are trying to port.

 The Number validation summary must indicated all numbers are valid before the wizard can continue.
 If there are no errors, continue.